chrisreylo73/StackGlide/README.md

 # StackGlide
-Web app that aims to declutter stack overflow.
+Web app that aims to de-clutter stack overflow.